ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/items/armor.md

 ## <a name="custom-armor-model"></a>Custom Armor Model
 ---

 Custom Armor Models are one of the more difficult things to implement due to a lack of understanding and consistency between programmers.
 Today, I will attempt my best explanation of how to correctly implement and create a custom armor model for your player.

-There will be two methods explaining how to do this.
-The first method assumes you will be using some semblance of the original Minecraft armor model.
-The second method will be if you decided to scrap how Minecraft renders its armor altogether and make your own from scratch.

-### <a name="method-1"></a>Method 1: Child Models

 Child Models are by far the most popular method in rendering an armor model in Minecraft.
 However, the amount of detail required to correctly render one takes a bit of detail and effort.

-#### <a name="armor-model"></a>Armor Model
+### <a name="armor-model"></a>Armor Model

 First, let's create our custom model.
 I'm going to build it off our ruby armor and just add some spikes coming out of the back of the armor.
 I will be using [Blockbench](https://blockbench.net/) once again for this.